Blooym/relayhound/README.md

 A simple tool to test the fanout of target event data across multiple concurrent ATProto PDS or Relay connections via the `/xrpc/com.atproto.sync.subscribeRepos` endpoint.

 Please be aware that this tool may use a large amount of bandwidth.
-You should run this on a machine with a decent and unmetered internet connection
+You should run this on a machine with a decent and unmetered internet connection.

 ## Installation